openstack-archive/tripleo-ha-utils/roles/validate-ha/README.md

 validate-ha
 ===========

-This role acts on an already deployed tripleo environment, testing all HA related functionalities of the installation.
+This role acts on an already deployed tripleo environment, testing HA related functionalities of the installation.

 Requirements
 ------------